JulianneSweeten24/CS3/README.md

 # Step 5: Open SCRIPTS Folder
 Download the WelchANOVA.py file and EDA_and_Cleaning_Modified.py file.
 First run EDA_and_Cleaning_Modified.py, which will generate visualizations including IMDB review character count and frequency distributions, a Q–Q plot, and an illustration of the effect of log transformation on the data distribution.

-You will then run WelchANOVA.py to perform Welch's ANOVA and a one-sided t-test, which will reveal whether the observed differences are statistically significant.
+You will then run WelchANOVA.py on the reviews_with_severity.csv dataset (calculated via RoBERTa) to perform Welch's ANOVA and a one-sided t-test, which will reveal whether the observed differences are statistically significant.

 # Step 6: Conclusions
 Once you have obtained the results from the Welch’s ANOVA and t-tests, the technical component of the deliverable is complete.
 The remaining work involves interpreting these results, using the questions outlined in the rubric’s OUTPUT/DELIVERABLE section as a guide.